 Visualizing Respiratory Responses to Exercise

 Breathing causes the nostrils to change temperature periodically as the inhaled air cools them and the exhaled air warms them.
-This effect can be used to measure the respiratory rate with our Infrared Explorer.
+This effect can be used to measure the respiratory rate with our Infrared Explorer (currently available as an Android app for FLIR ONE thermal cameras).
 In this article, we investigate human's respiratory responses to exercise using the Infrared Explorer.

 The average respiratory rate of a healthy adult at rest is 12-18 breaths per minute.
 The rate increases while exercising.
 If the exercise is intense, it may increase to 40–50 breaths per minute, according to this source.